pubstack/pubstack.github.io/_posts/2024-04-08-sharing-your-gpu-in-the-cloud.md

   $(kubectl get pods -n nvidia-gpu-operator | grep -E 'nvidia-driver-daemonset.*' | awk '{print $1}') nvidia-smi mig -lgi
 ```

+If this return `No MIG-enabled devices found.` there is something wrong that needs to be debugged.

 ## Enabling MPS <a name="mps"></a>